Sa1f27/n8n-app/README.md

 Test the Extension:
-Visit a few websites in Chrome to generate browsing history.
+Visit a few websites in Chrome (e.g., https://example.com, https://www.bbc.com) to generate history.
 Click the extension icon to open the popup.
-Click "Export History" to send the last 24 hours of history to the backend.
+Click "Export History" to send history to the backend.
 Check the Chrome console (chrome://extensions/, "Inspect views: background page") for logs.

+Test Crawl4AI Extraction:
+Trigger extraction for all URLs:curl -X POST "http://localhost:8000/api/extract"

+Trigger extraction for a specific URL:curl -X POST "http://localhost:8000/api/extract?url=https://www.bbc.com"

+Use a custom schema description (optional):curl -X POST "http://localhost:8000/api/extract?url=https://www.bbc.com" -H "Content-Type: application/json" -d '{"schema_description": "Extract title, author, and date from news articles"}'

+Check extracted data in the database:sqlite3 history-backend/history.db SELECT * FROM extracted_data;

 Verify Backend Data:
-Check the SQLite database (history.db) using:sqlite3 history-backend/history.db
-SELECT * FROM visited_sites;

-Test API endpoints using curl or a browser:
-Get all URLs: curl http://localhost:8000/api/urls
+Get all URLs with extracted data:curl http://localhost:8000/api/urls

-Get HTML by URL: curl http://localhost:8000/api/html/https://example.com Get HTML by ID: curl http://localhost:8000/api/html/id/1
+Get HTML by URL:curl http://localhost:8000/api/html/https://example.com

+Get HTML by ID:curl http://localhost:8000/api/html/id/1

-Use Postman to send a test POST request to /api/ingest:curl -X POST "http://localhost:8000/api/ingest" -H "Content-Type: application/json" -d '[{"url":"https://example.com","title":"Example","lastVisitTime":1622559600000}]'
+Use Postman or a browser to test endpoints.

 Troubleshooting

 Extension Errors: Check the background page console for network or permission issues.
-Backend Errors: Review server logs for HTTP or database errors.
+Backend Errors: Review server logs for HTTP, database, or Crawl4AI errors.
 Ensure history.db is writable.
 CORS Issues: The extension’s host_permissions allow http://localhost:8000/*.
 Adjust if the backend URL changes.
-HTML Fetching Failures: Reduce the Semaphore limit in main.py (e.g., from 5 to 3) or increase the timeout if fetching fails.
+HTML Fetching Failures: Reduce the Semaphore limit in main.py (e.g., from 5 to 3) or increase the timeout.
+Crawl4AI Issues: Ensure crawl4ai is installed (pip install crawl4ai) and internet access is available.
+Check logs for extraction errors.

 Notes

 The extension requires the history permission, which Chrome prompts users to approve.
 For production, add authentication to FastAPI endpoints and deploy to a cloud provider.
-Test with simple URLs (e.g., https://example.com) to avoid anti-bot measures on complex sites.
+Test with simple URLs (e.g., https://example.com) to avoid anti-bot measures.
+Crawl4AI is used to extract structured data (e.g., headlines, dates, images) from news sites by default.
+Update the schema description in /api/extract for other domains.